MetPX/sarracenia/doc/dd_log.7.rst

         version and type together indicate the format of the message.

    ec_cmc - the account used to issue the post (unique in a network).

+   ddi.cmc.ec.gc.ca - the originating cluster for that product

+   ddi.science.gc.ca,bunny.nrcan.gc.ca - the destination clusters for that product

           -- blocksize is 457  (== file size)
           -- block count is 1